Can I get assistance from my employer?

 Tax credits or deductions may be available to you while you are attending Ball State.

-Below are some common ones, but we emphasize that you should check with the IRS or a tax expert for the latest information that applies to your situation.
+Check with the IRS or a tax expert for the latest information that applies to your situation.

 I have a hold on my account.
 How do I register for classes?